Contract Cooling-Off Periods

 Minnesota’s Home Solicitation Sales Act—commonly known as the “Three-Day Cooling-Off Law”—applies to the sale, lease, or rental of any of the following: goods, services, or improvements to real property for personal or household use so long as the transaction is worth more than $25 and occurs in your home or at a place other than the seller’s normal place of business (e.g., motels and convention centers).
 When a transaction is covered by the Three-Day Cooling-Off Law, you have three business days to cancel the contract.

-Under the law, you must make cancellation requests in writing to the address provided by the seller.
-You are encouraged to send cancellation requests by certified mail through the United States Postal Service and keep a copy of the request for your records.
-While not legally required, mailing the cancellation request by certified mail will give you proof that your request was timely.
-After the contract is cancelled, the seller must refund your money within 10 days.
+Under this law, you must make cancellation requests in writing to the specific address provided by the seller.
+You are encouraged to send cancellation requests by certified mail through the United States Postal Service and keep a copy of the request and your certified mail receipt.
+While not legally required, mailing the cancellation request by certified mail will give you proof that you sent your request on time.
+After the contract is cancelled, the seller must refund your money within ten days.

-If the Three-Day Cooling-Off Law applies to a transaction, the seller is required to give you notice of your right to cancel in three different forms:
+If the Three-Day Cooling-Off Law applies to a contract, the seller is required to give you notice of your right to cancel in three different forms:

-- The seller must give you a receipt or copy of the contract that includes the date of the transaction, the seller’s name and address, and a statement regarding the right to cancel located near the signature block on the contract or on the front of the receipt if a contract is not used.
+2. The seller must give you a receipt or copy of the contract that includes the date of the transaction, the seller’s name and address, and a statement explaining your right to cancel located either near your signature line or on the front of the receipt if a contract is not used.

-Until all three forms of notice are properly provided, you have an ongoing right to cancel the contract even if more than three business days have passed.
-Once the seller provides proper notice, the three business days right to cancel begins to run.
+Until the seller gives your all three forms of notice, you have an ongoing right to cancel the contract even if more than three business days have passed.
+Once the seller provides proper notice, the three business days’ right to cancel begins to run.

 The Three-Day Cooling-Off Law does not apply when you buy a vehicle.
-It also does not cover transactions for less than $25, the sale of insurance or real estate, and sales conducted at public auction or at a merchant’s normal place of business, like a retail store.
+It also does not cover transactions under $25, the sale of insurance or real estate, or sales conducted at public auction or at a merchant’s normal place of business, like a retail store.

 Life Insurance Policies